 |Tajikistan||Dushanbe||25th November 2010|

 |Kyrgyzstan||Bishkek||2rd-3rd November 2016|

 |Kazakhstan||Astana||25 November 2021|

 - SCO is Part of India’s stated policy of pursuing “multi-alignments”.

-- With the Indian perspective, the strategic and geographical space which the SCO straddles is extremely important.
-The security, strategic, economic and geopolitical interests are also closed intertwined with developments in this area
+- From the Indian perspective, the strategic and geographical space in which the SCO straddles is extremely important.
+The security, strategic, economic and geopolitical interests are also closely intertwined with developments in this area

 - The challenges of terrorism, radicalism, and instability pose a grave threat to Indian sovereignty and integrity